WOA-Project/Lumia950XLPkg/README.md

 	devicetree /lumia-950-xl.dtb
 	linux /vmlinuz ..... acpi=no

-PSCI is partially works.
+PSCI partially works.
 If you want to use PSCI for multi-processor startup, add the following code to your DT:

 	psci {
 		compatible	= "arm,psci-0.2";